Innovative Seismic Engineer Steven Tipping Dies at 69

 Licensed in 13 States

-Tipping had been practicing engineering for more than 45 years.
-He was licensed as a civil and/or structural engineer in 13 states.
+Tipping practiced engineering for more than 45 years.
+He was licensed as a civil or structural engineer in 13 states.

 In 1969, after graduating from Clemson University with a bachelor of science in civil engineering, he joined the U.S. Army Corps of Engineers and completed a tour of duty in Vietnam.
 Tipping was active in many groups, including the Structural Engineers Association of Northern California.
 He served as SEAONC's president from 2002-2003.

-“Steve topped the list of creative and innovative people,” says Phil Williams, currently president of the commercial division of Delos but formerly a vice president of Webcor Builders, which constructed the SFPUC building.
+"Steve topped the list of creative and innovative people," says Phil Williams, currently president of the commercial division of Delos and a former vice president of Webcor Builders, which constructed the SFPUC building.